daniilpastukhov/digit-recognizer/README.md

 ```

 ## Usage
-Jar file is automatically generated in *target/* folder, so you need to run it from there.
+- Jar file is automatically generated in *target/* folder, so you need to run it from there:
 ```sh
 java -jar target/digit-recognizer.jar
 ```